NrsSystems/docs/vape-detect/installation-reqs.md

 Please make sure your firewall is configured to allow access to *.xsponse.com and that it isn’t using any filters to block data to or from our device.
 Our service uses web APIs to communicate with the service so there is no need to open ports on your firewall.

-You will also need to order the correct-size sampling tube assembly from us, as described in the next section, [Ordering the Sampling Tubes](installation-reqs.md#ordering-the-sampling-tubes).
+You will also need to order the correct-size sampling tube assembly from us, as described in the next section, [Ordering the sampling tubes](installation-reqs.md#ordering-the-sampling-tubes).

-## Tools Required
+## Tools required
 -	Level
 -	Pencil
 -	Tape measure